United Nations Radio: Shortwave broadcasts

-Beginning in 1960, UN Radio started transmitting its own programmes via short-wave transmissions.
-UN Radio initially leased shortwave transmitters from France, Switzerland, Italy and the United States.
-In 1963, transmission facilities were obtained with considerably greater reach and effectiveness and were able to reach Africa, Europe, Latin America, the Middle East and parts of South East Asia.
+Beginning in 1960, United Nations Radio started transmitting its own programmes via shortwave.
+Initially, it leased transmitters in France, Switzerland, Italy, and the United States.
+In 1963, it acquired transmission facilities with significantly greater reach and effectiveness, enabling broadcasts to Africa, Europe, Latin America, the Middle East, and parts of Southeast Asia.

-Shortwave broadcasts were temporarily suspended in 1986 due to the sudden rise of transmission charges.
-UN Radio then sent out its programmes on cassette tapes.
-This delivery grew from 110,000 per year in the late 1980s, to 205,000 cassettes per year by 1997.
-Since then, the number of cassettes delivered has decreased dramatically since electronic delivery has become possible in many areas of the world in a much more cost-effective way.
+Shortwave broadcasts were temporarily suspended in 1986 due to a sharp increase in transmission costs.
+Following the suspension, United Nations Radio distributed its programmes on cassette tapes.
+Annual distribution increased from approximately 110,000 cassettes in the late 1980s to about 205,000 by 1997.
+Thereafter, cassette distribution declined substantially as electronic delivery methods became more widely available and cost-effective.

 Live programme and new formats

 Live programme

-On the occasion of the UN General Assembly's Millennium Summit, UN Radio launched live radio broadcasts in the six official languages, and Portuguese, from UN Headquarters in New York.
-The 15-minute daily current affairs broadcasts consisted of news, interviews with UN officials, government representatives, diplomats and UN ambassadors, background reports, features, updates from peacekeeping missions and coverage of activities of United Nations organizations around the world.
+On the occasion of the UN General Assembly's Millennium Summit, United Nations Radio launched live radio broadcasts from United Nations Headquarters in New York.
+The broadcasts were produced in the six official United Nations languages, as well as Portuguese.
+The 15-minute daily current affairs programmes included news, interviews with United Nations officials, government representatives, diplomats, and ambassadors, as well as background reports, feature segments, updates from peacekeeping missions, and coverage of activities undertaken by United Nations organizations worldwide.

-These live broadcasts were distributed by satellite and telephone feeds and were broadcast by national and regional radio networks in most parts of the world, as well as through UN Radio's website.
-Short-wave service was relaunched for the live transmission to reach audiences in the Middle East and North Africa, but was again suspended in 1997 due to the decrease in shortwave audiences in these regions.
+These live broadcasts were distributed via satellite and telephone feeds and aired by national and regional radio networks in many parts of the world, in addition to being made available through the United Nations Radio website.
+Shortwave services were reintroduced to support live transmissions to audiences in the Middle East and North Africa, but were suspended again in 1997 due to declining shortwave listenership in those regions.

 Web and social media

-UN Radio distributes its content and materials to hundreds of stations around the world via the internet, free of charge.
-Broadcast-quality files can be downloaded from the website.
-All UN Radio programmes are available on RSS feeds and SoundCloud.
-UN Radio is also present on social media (networking) platforms Twitter and Facebook.
+United Nations Radio distributes its content free of charge to hundreds of radio stations worldwide via the internet.
+Broadcast-quality audio files are available for download from its website, and programmes are distributed through RSS feeds and SoundCloud.
+United Nations Radio also maintains a presence on social media platforms, including Twitter and Facebook.

-Call-to-Listen
+Call-to-listen

-In December 2013, UN Radio programmes were made available via a call-to-listen platform operated by AudioNow.
-Users call a local number to listen to the audio feed, which also includes live audio from the United Nations General Assembly and the United Nations Security Council.
+In December 2013, United Nations Radio programmes became available through a call-to-listen service operated by AudioNow.
+The service allows users to dial a local telephone number to access audio content, including live audio from the United Nations General Assembly and the United Nations Security Council.

-United Nations' most popular app, the UN News Reader app, is the destination for daily updates on breaking news and events from the United Nations through comprehensive news coverage, in video, text, photos and audio.
-This fully multilingual app is available in Arabic, Chinese, English, French, Kiswahili, Portuguese, Russian or Spanish.
+The UN News Reader app, one of the most widely used United Nations mobile applications, provides daily updates on breaking news and events through multimedia content, including video, text, photographs, and audio.
+The app is fully multilingual and is available in Arabic, Chinese, English, French, Kiswahili, Portuguese, Russian, and Spanish.

 Mobile apps

-In September 2014, UN Radio's parent office the United Nations Department of Public Information released two mobile apps, including UN Audio Channels (for Android and iOS), also in cooperation with AudioNow.
-Similar to the call-to-listen service, app users can listen to UN Radio programmes as well as the live audio feeds from the UN General Assembly and the Security Council.
+In September 2014, the parent office of United Nations Radio, the United Nations Department of Public Information, released two mobile applications, including UN Audio Channels for Android and iOS, in cooperation with AudioNow.
+Similar to the call-to-listen service, the applications allow users to listen to United Nations Radio programmes as well as live audio feeds from the United Nations General Assembly and the Security Council.